 What other support can be provided by the project ?

-The project can play an important role in mapping stakeholders for the CoE, as project spans regions and stakeholders on both sides (India and EU), who can partner with and support CoE.
-The project can support outreach of the CoE to find new collaborators from the project community, facilitating discussions through webinars with stakeholders, organize roundtables to facilitate face to face meetings.
+The project can play an important role in mapping stakeholders for the CoE, as project spans regions and stakeholders.
+The project can commission mapping of potential stakeholders on both sides (India and EU), who can partner with a supported CoE.
+The project can support outreach of the supported CoE to find new collaborators from the project community, facilitating discussions through webinars with stakeholders, organize roundtables to facilitate face to face meetings.

 Expectations from a CoE